MA Documentary Journalism

 - a pull-down white Cyclorama curtain

-- three point lighting system
+- a three-point lighting system

 - soft and hard lighting